-(and lethal) doors it has opened): The ethic of consent and privacy would never have been possible without the Pill, which provided the focus of legal and constitutional claims about the right to privacy in the 1965 Supreme Court case, Griswold v.
+Teresa R. Wagner (The "ethic of consent and privacy" has done enormous harm since it was created to legalize the birth controls in the 1960s-the nefarious doors it has opened): The ethic of consent and privacy would never have been possible without the Pill, which provided the focus of legal and constitutional claims about the right to privacy in the 1965 Supreme Court case,

+Griswold v.
 Connecticut.
 Once the contraceptive right to sex was established, additional sexual rights followed, including the right to divorce through no-fault divorce, beginning in California in 1970, and right to abortion in 1973 in Roe v.
 Wade, which was based on the same rationale of privacy discovered in the Griswold case.
 Now, almost all sexual conduct except forcible rape (because it lacks consent) is fair game, or is at least on its way to becoming legitimate.
-While illegitimacy, abortion, adultery, and divorce constitute the first wave of the contraceptive culture, homosexuality, pedophilia, "consensual" incest, necrophilia, and bestiality may be the next. - "The Empty Promise of Contraception"
+While illegitimacy, abortion, adultery, and divorce constitute the first wave of the contraceptive culture, homosexuality, pedophilia, "consensual" incest, necrophilia, and bestiality may be the next. -"The Empty Promise of Contraception"

-Prof. Evan Lenow (For many Christians, contraception normalizes additional sins): For many Protestants (and other followers of Christ), acceptance of contraception has created unintended consequences - cohabitation and a growing acceptance of same-sex marriage.
+Prof. Evan Lenow (For many Christians, contraception normalizes additional sins): For many Protestants, acceptance of contraception has created unintended consequences -cohabitation and a growing acceptance of samesex marriage.
 According to the Barna Group, 41 percent of practicing Christians believe that cohabitation is a good idea....The normalization of contraception in marriage has fostered the belief that contraceptive sex in marriage is no different than contraceptive sex in a cohabitating relationship.
-In both relationships, the main consequence to be avoided is the conception of a child....Sex is now under-stood to be primarily about pleasure.
-Procreation is some-thing else.
+In both relationships, the main consequence to be avoided is the conception of a child....Sex is now understood to be primarily about pleasure.
+Procreation is something else.
 It is sex without contraception, no more joyful and meaningful than sex with contraception.
 Intercourse doesn't need the context of marriage anymore.
 And marriage need no longer be directed toward the raising of the next generation.

 Are we surprised that a contraceptive culture is also one in which marriage declines? - Protestants and Contraception

-Pastor Erwin Lutzer (Spiritual darkness invaded (and devoured) the German church's devotion to justice, mercy, and love-what of America's church today?): Unfortunately, only a few German Christians saw the Jews as their brothers and sisters; only a few saw them as Christ did; only a few stood against the devils of hell that were unleashed by a satanic leader.
+Pastor Erwin Lutzer (Spiritual indifference invaded (and devoured) the German church's devotion to justice, mercy, and love.
+What of America's church today?): Unfortunately, only a few German Christians saw the Jews as their brothers and sisters; only a few saw them as Christ did; only a few stood against the devils of hell that were unleashed by a satanic leader.
 A delegate to the 1950 Synod of the Evangelical Church in Germany declared: "In every train which carried Jews to their death camps in the East, at least one Christian should have been a voluntary passenger."
 Those who preserved their lives lost their honor.
 And in the end God used persecution to force His people to clarify their mission.
 There were reasons why the church was paralyzed, unable to find the strength to act. -Hitler's Cross